GRID V8: AI Guidance for College and Career Decisions

 The user assumes that a committed choice cannot be redirected, supplemented, or used more intelligently.

-Mentor, Strength, Environment
+Mentor, Strength, and Environment Logic

 Look for: